tzConnectBerlin/que-pasa/README.md

 ### Tables
 The main table in each indexed contract's DB schema is `storage`; all other tables have a prefix which indicates where they are in the contract storage.
 For instance a map called `foo` in the main storage will live in a table called `storage.foo`, with a foreign key constraint, `storage_id` pointing back to the storage row which relates to it.
 Deeper levels of nesting will go on, and on.

 All tables have a `tx_context_id` field, which enables searching the database for its state at any time, while also making simple queries much more complicated.
-See below for some SQL queries which return the current state of the database, and are suitable for creating views.
+See the definitions for the `_live` and `_ordered` views for insights on how to create custom queries on the tables directly.

 Variant records come in two varieties.
 The simplest are those which are simply one or another `unit` types, with different annotations.
 These become text fields in the database.
 The other type are true variant records, they become subsidiary tables, as maps and big maps are, with a text field in the parent table indicating which form of the record is present.